httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 # Resource representation and representation-data {#resource-representation}

-To avoid inconsistencies, an integrity mechanism for HTTP messages should decouple the checksum calculation:
+To avoid inconsistencies, an integrity mechanism for HTTP messages should decouple the checksum calculation from:

-- from the payload body - which may be altered by mechanism like Range Requests [RFC7233] or the method (eg. HEAD);
+- the payload body - which may be altered by mechanism like Range Requests [RFC7233] or the method (eg. HEAD);

-- and from the message body - which depends on `Transfer-Encoding` and whatever transformations the intermediaries may apply.
+- and the message body - which depends on `Transfer-Encoding` and whatever transformations the intermediaries may apply.

 The following examples show how representation metadata, payload transformations and method